 - Send out new contact info or change of address (if necessary)

-- Update Drivers License
+- Get a new Drivers License

-- Update Your address with your financial institutions (banks, credit cards, etc)
+- Update your address with your financial institutions (banks, credit cards, etc)

 - Update your address with your employer